icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/hesreallyhim/awesome-claude-code/blob/master/code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-Regarding content, we especially welcome proven, effective resources that follow best practices and may even be in use in production; innovative, creative, or experimental workflows that perhaps are still being iterated upon, but have high potential value, and push the boundaries of Claude Code's documented capabilities and use cases; Claude Code "magic spells" - commands or workflows that seem to be especially effective; and applications of Claude Code outside of the traditional "coding assistant" context, e.g., CI/CD integration, testing, documentation, dev-ops, etc.
+Regarding content, we especially welcome:

+- Proven, effective resources that follow best practices and may even be in use in production.
+- Innovative, creative, or experimental workflows that perhaps are still being iterated upon, but have high potential value, and push the boundaries of Claude Code's documented capabilities and use cases.
+- Additional libraries and tooling that are built on top of Claude Code and offer enhanced functionality.
+- Applications of Claude Code outside of the traditional "coding assistant" context, e.g., CI/CD integration, testing, documentation, dev-ops, etc.

 See [https://github.com/hesreallyhim/awesome-claude-code/blob/master/CONTRIBUTING.md](https://github.com/hesreallyhim/awesome-claude-code/blob/master/CONTRIBUTING.md) for more information on how to contribute to this project.
+Or, fire up Claude Code and invoke the `/project:add-new-resource` command and let Claude walk you through it!

+If you have any suggestions or thoughts on how to improve the repo, or how to best organize the list, feel free to start a Discussion topic.
+This is meant to be for the Claude Code community, and in general I prefer not to act on sole authority.